ATT Survival Guide

 This workshop is not a good fit for companies that have invested extensively into building or implementing a transformation plan.

 The intended audience for this course is: executives, marketers, product managers, data scientists, and analysts.

-Note that this workshop is specifically catered to mobile app advertisers and doesn't substantively cover the way in which iOS 14 impacts mobile web campaigns.
+Note that this workshop is specifically catered to mobile app advertisers and doesn't substantively cover the way in which ATT impacts mobile web campaigns.

 3. Designing App Monetization for SKAdNetwork

 Learn what is needed to develop competitive advantage and thrive in the post-ATT environment

 This workshop is designed to provide guidance and tactical-level insight into what app developers and marketers need to do to not just adapt to the post-ATT environment but to use it as an opportunity to establish real competitive advantage.

 Eric Benjamin Seufert is a media strategist, quantitative marketer, and author who has spent his career working for transformative consumer technology and media companies.
 Eric is the author of the book Freemium Economics, published by Elsevier in 2014, and he developed Theseus, an open source Python library for marketing cohort analysis.

 Eric started his career at Skype and subsequently held strategy and marketing roles at a number of consumer technology start-ups, including Wooga (acquired by Playtika) and Rovio, the developer of Angry Birds.
 Eric founded Agamemnon, a start-up that built a mobile marketing analytics platform, which was acquired in 2017.
 Eric now runs Heracles, a strategy consultancy that specializes in marketing science and growth strategy.